-The Local Road Research Board (LRRB) welcomes research ideas from Minnesota transportation practitioners.
-After submittal, your idea will be researched and evaluated to determine whether current solutions to the need/problem exist.
+LRRB welcomes research ideas from Minnesota transportation practitioners.
+After submittal, your idea will be evaluated to determine whether current solutions to the need or problem exist.
 We will follow up to let you know our findings.
-If the idea warrants new research, it will be brought before the LRRB to determine if proposals for research should be sought.
+If your idea requires new research, it will be brought before the LRRB to determine if proposals for research should be sought.

 Technical Advisory Panel

 When you submit an idea, you are not volunteering to lead the project, but please consider becoming a member of the TAP that guides the researchers who conduct the project.
 As a TAP member, you will attend a limited number of meetings and review the research results.
 You will also help researchers and the LRRB find the most productive ways to apply research results in the field.

 The LRRB encourages city and county engineers to serve on the TAP since they sometimes benefit directly from assisting with implementation.
 To participate, contact an LRRB board member.